 condition.
 A biomarker can make it possible to identify the presence, the effect and/or the measurement of specific phenomena, such as:

 • the rapid or early detection of a disease, before the first symptoms appear,

 • the progression of a disease,

 • the impact of a drug or treatment.

-Blood culture: an essential blood test in infectious diseases.
-It is carried out by taking a sample of venous blood, which is then cultured to reveal the presence or absence of germs.
+Blood culture: laboratory analysis used to detect bloodstream infections, carried out by taking a sample of venous blood, which is then cultured to reveal the presence or absence of pathogenic microbes.

 Campylobacter: a genus of Gram-negative bacteria that can cause food poisoning.

 Candida albicans: the most important and best-known yeast species of the Candida genus.
 It causes infections (candidiasis), mainly of the digestive and vaginal mucosa.

 Carbapenemases: b-lactamase type enzymes which hydrolyze carbapenems, a class of antibiotics with extended-spectrum activity, mainly used for the treatment of multi-drug resistant bacterial infections.